-As the main achievement of this work we will make this connection more rigorous by showing that the small time fluctuations of the process are in fact governed to Wasserstein metric on an exponential scale.
+As the main achievement of the present paper we will make this connection more rigorous by showing that the small time fluctuations of the process are in fact governed, on an exponential scale, by the Wasserstein metric. \\

-For the reader's convenience we recall that the (quadratic) Wasserstein metric is defined as follows.
-For probability measures $\nu_1,\ \nu_2$ on the real line with the finite second moment it is defined by
+To this aim, recall that the (quadratic) Wasserstein metric is defined as follows.
+For probability measures $\nu_1,\ \nu_2$ on the real line with finite second moments it is defined by